 - Increase in white-collar crimes.

 - Investors in penny stocks must be aware of the possibility that they might lose their entire investment.
-Because of the stocks being highly volatile, it is not possible to accurately predict the stock movements and sometimes it may lead to the entire investment amount being lost.
+Because the stocks being highly volatile, it is not possible to accurately predict the stock movements, and sometimes, it may lead to the entire investment amount being lost.

-- They trade infrequently, which means investors have to face difficulties to sell them once they decide to sell.
+- They infrequently trade, which means investors have to face difficulties to sell them once they decide to sell.
 Also, there will arise some difficulties to obtain quotations for penny stocks.

 For such reasons, they are considered to be speculative investments.